-- 1. Turn the ignition switch to the OFF position and buckle the driver's seat belt. - 2.
-Start the engine and wait for the Seat Belt Warning Light to turn off.
+- 1. With all doors closed and the ignition switch in any position except On or Start, buckle the driver's seat belt. - 2.
+Turn the ignition switch to the ON position and wait for the Seat Belt Warning Light to turn off.